ouromoros/dschedule/README.md

-# dschedule
+# schedule-mq

 Client-side job scheduler for distributed application

 ## Introduction

-`dschedule` is a client-side library for scheduling tasks.
+`schedule-mq` is a client-side library for scheduling tasks.
 The tasks can be configured to be run with at-least-once or at-most-once semantics.

-Distributed applications can use `dschedule` to easily schedule jobs with a variety of options, including automatic failover, cronjob and delayed job.
+Distributed applications can use `schedule-mq` to easily schedule jobs with a variety of options, including automatic failover, cronjob and delayed job.

-`dschedule` uses Redis as its backend and is as reliable as the Redis backend is.
-In case Redis instance crashes, how many pending/delayed tasks `dschedule` can recover depends on Redis' persistence config.
+`schedule-mq` uses Redis as its backend and is as reliable as the Redis backend is.
+In case Redis instance crashes, how many pending/delayed tasks `schedule-mq` can recover depends on Redis' persistence config.

 ## Example